 The Wi-Fi router then takes this data and converts it into radio signals, which are then picked up by devices with Wi-Fi capability such as laptops, tablets, smartphones and games consoles.

-What else can a Wi–Fi router do?
+What is a Wi-Fi booster?

 Which are the best wireless routers?